 What Causes Someone to Purge?

-Societal expectations around thinness and body shape also likely play a role.
 Furthermore, stress can trigger someone to use unhealthy coping skills, such as purging to feel more “in control.”
 Finally, purging itself can become a behavioral addiction.
 Someone may feel a “high” when purging, only to experience a crash soon after.

 Treatment for Purging Disorders

-Support groups may also be beneficial in helping you feel validated and understood.
+Eating disorder group therapy may also be beneficial in helping you feel validated and understood.
 There are numerous in-person and online therapy options available.
 Some groups are peer-led (self-run), and others are facilitated by trained eating disorder professionals.
 You may need to try a few different groups before finding the right fit.

-You may be able to help improve your negative patterns of purging by:
+If you feel the need to purge, you may be able to help improve your negative patterns of purging by:

 - Meditating: Meditation can help you feel more connected to yourself.
 The next time you want to purge, try spending a few moments simply focusing on your breath and relaxing your body.
 Consider downloading a guided meditation script if you need support.